BJUTsipl/TSTrack/README.md

 | MixformerV2-S    | 60.6        | -            | 75.8              | 30              |
 | HCAT             | 59.3        | 65.1         | 76.6              | 45              |
 | FEAR             | 53.5        | 61.9         | -                 | 60              |

+## Acknowledgments
+This work is based on our previous work [SUTrack](https://github.com/chenxin-dlut/SUTrack/tree/main), which is a unified multi-modal tracker.
+Our experimental setup is consistent with the RGB-based part of SUTrack, and you can refer to the relevant experimental configurations of SUTrack.Please unzip the code files and use them together.
+If you have any questions, please leave them in the github comments.

 ## Install the environment
 ```